 > > >

-Most approaches target symptoms, or what is visible from the surface, but overlook the roots below.
+Most approaches target the symptoms visible from the surface, but overlook the roots below.

-The ILR approach to self-development targets the underlying mechanisms that steer our patterns.
-It is based in discovering why we operate in the ways that we do, identifying the knots in the roots, and untangling them so we can freely grow.
+The Impasse Life Recovery approach to self-development directly addresses these mechanisms: where they emanate from, how they affect us and how to rewrite the patterns governing our lives.
+It is a process of uncovering why we operate in the ways that we do, to identify the knots in the roots, and untangle them so we can freely grow.

 Every aspect of this program is built upon a firm foundation of empirically supported research.
-These approaches work, and provide significant, lasting results for individuals from all walks of life.
+These approaches provide significant, lasting results for individuals from all walks of life.

 The ILR program places you at the center of an expanding framework of life domains.
 The more you explore each domain, the clearer your trajectory becomes.
 At the end of the path are the ultimate rewards: self-actualization and an enhanced drive for life.